actionml/harness/nav-hinting.md

  - **engineId**: used for the resource-id in the REST API.
 Can be any URI fragment.
  - **engineFactory**: constructs the Engine and reads the parameters, must be as shown.
  - **algorithm**: params known only by the algorithm
+  - **journeyTTL**: The number of days to keep an particular user's clicks.
+Once they beyond are not modified for this amount of time they are discarded.
+If they start up again later they will be tracked anew.
-  - **numQueueEvents**: number of events stored per user before a conversion.
-Older events are dropped once this limit is reached and newer ones are added.
+  - **numQueueEvents**: number of events stored in a user's journey.
+Older events are dropped once this limit is reached as newer ones are added.
 The default is 50 if omitted.
   - **decayFunction**: Must be one of `"click-order"`, `"click-time"`, `"half-life"`.
 The `"click-order"` and `"click-time"` functions needs no `"halfLifeDecayLambda"` parameters.
 The default is `"click-order"` if omitted.
   - **halfLifeDecayLambda**: optional , default is 1 if omitted.
 Defines how quickly in days the weight of the event is 0.5 via: ![](images/half-life-equation.png) This is only used if the decay function is `"half-life"`.
   - **num**: how many of the highest ranking hints to return.
 Optionsl, default = 10 if omitted.